7 Tricks for Better Slow-Cooking in Your Crock Pot

-The beauty of using a slow cooker or crock pot is that it's pretty darn simple.
+The beauty of using a slow cooker or a Crock-Pot is that it's pretty darn simple.
 Prep your ingredients, add them to the slow cooker and press a button or two.

 If you want to turn your slow cooker on first thing in the morning, a little planning goes a long way.

-• The night before: Cut and trim any meat, chop any vegetables, measure out dry ingredients and prepare any sauce; refrigerate the components in separate containers.
+- The night before: Cut and trim any meat, chop any vegetables, measure out dry ingredients and prepare any sauce; refrigerate the components in separate containers.
 (Do not refrigerate components in the slow-cooker insert; a cold insert takes too long to heat up and affects cooking time and food safety.)

 If you're in a hurry or really prefer to just dump your ingredients in the cooker and go, then you can skip this tip-it's by no means necessary.
-But when I have a little extra time, I like to brown my meat and/or vegetables in a skillet before I add it to the cooker.
+But when I have a little extra time, I like to brown my meat and/or vegetables in a skillet before I add them to the cooker.
 Then I "deglaze" the pan with my liquid to get all the brown, caramelized bits from the sauté pan into the cooker.
 You'll end up with a richer flavor that can't be achieved by slow-cooking alone.

 A programmable slow cooker cooks your meal for a predetermined time and then switches to a setting that keeps the food at a safe temperature until you're ready to eat.
-Our favorite is the crock pot 5.5 Quart Smart-Pot (you can get one for around $50).
-Its digital touchpad allows the user to control the heat settings and time the cooking in increments of 30 minutes up to 20 hours.
-Find one at crockpot.com.
+Our favorite is the Crock-Pot 5.5-Quart Smart-Pot.
+You can pick one up for around $40.
+This cooker's digital touchpad allows the user to control the heat settings and time the cooking in increments of between 30 minutes and 20 hours.